-- The hanging of banners is permitted only in MTCC Center Court, MTCC Commons and McCormick Student Village; A-Frames are utilized only in the MTCC for posters larger than 11x17.
-All banners and posters must be approved two days in advance by the Office of Dean of Students/Campus Life.
+- The f.
+The hanging of banners is permitted only in MTCC Center Court, MTCC Commons and McCormick Student Village; A-Frames are utilized only in the MTCC for posters larger than 11x17.
+All banners and posters must be approved two days in advance by the Office of Student Affairs/Campus Life.
 Banners for posting in the MTCC Commons or Center Court may be hung only by the Campus & Conference Centers Staff.

-Questions, complaints, reports of violations, or appeals regarding the policy should be directed to the Office of the Dean of Students.
+Questions, complaints, reports of violations, or appeals regarding the policy should be directed to the Office of Student Affairs.